rsergio07/gitops-lab-local/exercises/phase-1-kubernetes/exercise-2-configmap-changes.md

 Note that environment variables provide simpler consumption but require restarts for updates, while volume mounts enable automatic updates but require application-level reload logic.

-## Cleanup

-Leave resources running for the next exercise.
-Resources will be cleaned up at the end of Phase 1.

 ## Common Issues

 **ConfigMap edit saved but values unchanged:**